Uttarayana: Drik Siddhanta

-Hindu scriptures
+Religious significance

-Uttarayana is referred to as the day of new good healthy wealthy beginning.
-In the Mahabharata, this day marks the death of Bhishma.
-Bhishma had the ability to choose the time of his death and although mortally wounded in war, he chose to delay his death until uttarayan.
-According to the Bhagavad Gita, a Hindu scripture, those who die when the Sun is on its northward course (from south to north) attain nirvana.
-This explains the choice made by Bhishma to wait until Uttarayana to die.
+In the Hindu epic Mahabharata, the day of Uttarayan marks the death of Bhishma.
+Bhishma had the ability to choose the time of his death and although mortally wounded in war, he chose to delay his death until Uttarayan.
+According to the Bhagavad Gita, those who die when the Sun is on its northward course (from south to north) attain a higher spiritual state.